 Yes.
 We understand that the impacts of COVID-19 are creating unanticipated financial stress for many people, and we implemented a process for families to apply for short-term financial assistance when certain criteria are met.
 Please click here for more information.

 Our school policy is that deposits are non-refundable.
-However, if your child is unable to attend due to travel restriction regulations in place in British Columbia or in your country of residence at the start of the school year, we will consider these circumstances and may make exceptions to our policy.
+However, if your child is unable to attend due to travel restriction regulations in place in British Columbia or in your country of residence at the start of the school year, we will apply the deposit to tuition fees for 2021/2022.
 At this time, there are still uncertainties and we thank you for your patience and understanding as we navigate the current circumstances and plan accordingly.

 The Finance Office, located in Admin House on the Pemberton Woods Campus, will remain open during normal business hours.
 However, please note that our employees are being encouraged to work from home when possible.
 We welcome your questions by email and phone, so please feel free to contact Karen Leach by email (email@example.com) or by phone 250-370-6812.
 Please refer to our Methods of Payment information noted in the Schedule of Fees found here for Canadian students and here for International students for convenient online payment methods.